 Bringing over 30 years of experience to the news industry, Javier Zarracina is a dedicated proponent of the power of visual storytelling as a transformative catalyst for newsrooms and media enterprises.

-Currently serving as the Senior Graphics Director at USA Today, Javier handles a spectrum of responsibilities, encompassing the ideation, research, and creation of interactive presentations, print and motion graphics and all types of data visualization across diverse platforms within the USA Today.
+Currently serving as the Senior Graphics Director at USA Today, Javier responsibilities, include the ideation, research, and creation of interactive presentations, print and motion graphics and all types of data visualization across platforms within the USA Today.

-Further, Javier collaborates closely with editors and newsrooms within Gannett Network to discern priorities and long-term strategies for visual storytelling.
-He acts as a key liaison with various teams, and platforms, overseeing the editing process of both daily and long-term data visualizations.
+Javier also collaborates closely with editors and newsrooms within Gannett Network to discern priorities and long-term strategies for visual storytelling.
+He acts as a liaison with various teams, and platforms, overseeing the editing process of both daily and long-term data visualizations.

 Internationally, Javier was Graphics Director at El Correo in Bilbao, Spain.